A Good Man

 To her great credit, she recovered quickly from the surprise of my kissing her.
 Her hands went to the back of my head, and she kissed me back.
 It was a more passionate kiss than Friday night, but still...

-Don’t get wrong, she was a nice girl and I enjoyed the time we spent together, but we both knew it wasn’t forever.
+Don’t get me wrong, she was a lovely girl, and I enjoyed the time we spent together, but we both knew it wouldn’t last forever.
 At school, she was attentive without being clingy.
-I got a good morning kiss every day (as well as random little pecks throughout the day) and I walked her home every evening.
+I got a good morning kiss every day (as well as random little pecks throughout the day), and I walked her home every evening.
 Friday became our regular date night, and the dates were a lot of fun.
-We tried to vary them and not just go to the cinema every week because there were plenty of other things to do in Westmouth.
-We went bowling although neither of us was very good.
+We tried to vary our activities and not just go to the cinema every week, because there were plenty of other things to do in Westmouth.
+We went bowling, although neither of us was very good.
 We went skating, but we weren’t very good at that either.
-It was fun though.
+It was enjoyable, though.

-And after every date we went to The Rec.
-If it wasn’t raining, we went for a walk around the lake.
+And after every date, we went to The Rec.
+If it wasn’t raining, we walked around the lake, stopping to sit on ‘our bench’ halfway around.
 If it was, we stayed in the car.
 Over those few weeks, she went from stopping my hand when it got near her boob to pulling my hand under her sweater.
-Her self-confidence grew and it showed.
+Her self-confidence was growing, and people started to notice.

 “You and Lisa seem to be getting along really well,” Clarissa said one day as we walked back to our lockers after Maths.